mockoon/mockoon/CONTRIBUTING.md

 Prepare the repository:

 1. Clone the repository: `git@github.com:mockoon/mockoon.git`.
-2. Install the dependencies and create internal symlinks: `npm run bootstrap`.
+2. Install the dependencies and create internal symlinks (using NPM workspaces): `npm install`.
 3. Build the 2 libraries: `npm run build:libs`.
 You can also build them in watch mode with `npm run build:libs:watch`.

 For the CLI: